 We hold regular phonics workshops in school in which the following resources are provided.
 If you are unable to attend one of these workshops, please use the links below to read our family support materials.

-Click here to view our phonics and reading presentation
+Click here to view our phonics screening check workshop presentation

 Mr Thorne does phonics